 during and after the state change.

 There are two recommended ways to handle a node failure when running in single user mode:

 Finish all single user mode transactions

 Restart the cluster's data nodes

-Restart database nodes prior to entering single user mode.
+Restart storage nodes prior to entering single user mode.